Home » Rome »

 How online tickets work

-On the day of your visit, you can show your ticket on your smartphone and walk in — no need to take printouts.
+On the day of your visit, you can show your e-ticket on your smartphone and walk in.

 Sistine Chapel discounts

-While availing of these Sistine Chapel ticket discounts, please keep a valid photo ID card ready.
+While availing of these Sistine Chapel ticket discounts, please have a valid photo ID card ready.

 Without a valid ID, you will be asked to pay for a full-price ticket to enter, and you won’t get back the money for the discounted ticket.